 Our drug development business is focused on developing therapeutics designed to fight cancer by reversing the immunosuppressive environment that many tumors establish in order to proliferate.
 By doing so, these therapeutics allow the immune system to recognize and destroy tumor cells.
-Bavituximab is our lead immunotherapy candidate, and we currently have clinical collaborations with AstraZeneca and the National Comprehensive Cancer Network® ("NCCN"), as well as a preclinical collaboration with Memorial Sloan Kettering Cancer Center, all of which are evaluating the potential of bavituximab in combination with immune stimulating therapies.
+Bavituximab is our lead immunotherapy candidate and we currently have a clinical collaboration with the National Comprehensive Cancer Network® ("NCCN"), as well as a preclinical collaboration with Memorial Sloan Kettering Cancer Center, which are both evaluating the potential of bavituximab in combination with immune stimulating therapies.